Self-guided bicycle tours

 Experienced cyclists will find it easygoing, but if you have never done a long tour before, you may find some sections harder than expected if unpleasant weather occurs.

-The 8 day tour tour starts with an arrival day in Hobart.
-While this can be any day of your choice, if you select a Friday you can visit the famous Salamanca outdoor market next morning.
-In addition you will met less trucks on the route to Orford.
+Our 8 day tour tour starts with your arrival in Hobart (accommodation included).
+While your arrival be any day of your choice, if you select a Friday you can visit the famous Salamanca outdoor market next morning.
+In addition you will meet less trucks on the route to Orford later.
 In any case you have enough time for a short stroll through the city before you begin to cycle to Richmond.
+Guests of our Rapid East Coast Tour will go directly from Hobart Airport to Richmond and start their cycling from there.

-The guests from our Rapid East coast tour will get directly from Hobart airport to Richmond and start their cycling here.
-The next destination is Orford on the east coast what is reached after cycling over some nasty hills.
-We recommend an additional night here to visit Maria Island.
+The next destination is Orford on the east coast which is reached after crossing over some challenging hills.
+We recommend an additional night here so you ferry over to Maria Island and spent a day there.

-You will continue to the seaside town of Swansea having breathtaking sea views, before continuing over the Cherry Tree hill to the tourist town of Bicheno.
-You visit the famous Freycinet National Park the next day for a walk to the Wineglass Bay lookout, voted one of the best beaches in the world (8 day tour only).
+You then continue on to the seaside town of Swansea, having breathtaking sea views along the way.
+Next day you cycle over the relatively harmless Cherry Tree Hill to the tourist town of Bicheno.
+You may choose to visit the famous Freycinet National Park the next day for the walk to the stunning Wineglass Bay lookout, voted one of the 10 best beaches in the world (8 day tour only).

 Duration: 8 days